 - Detective Ryan Murphy

 - Officer Robert Pouska

 Historically, our Honor Guard has appeared in parades, ceremonies, funerals, municipal functions and sporting events.
 While participating in ceremonial events or marching in parades, our Honor Guard contingent generally consists of five officers.
-These officers display the flag of the United States of America, the flag of the Commonwealth of Massachusetts and the flag of the Easthampton Police Department, while two riflemen flank each side with the department's AR-15 patrol rifles.
+These officers display the flag of the United States of America, the flag of the Commonwealth of Massachusetts and the flag of the Easthampton Police Department, while two riflemen flank each side.
 On occasion, the Honor Guard may appear with fewer than five officers if necessary.